McLarenAppliedTechnologies/mat.tap.query.api/docs/InfluxWriter.md

 Relational database provider can be replaced by specifying the appropriate middleware in `SessionsDbContextFactory` class.
 Default implementation uses MSSQL Server.

-Run the following command on command-line or terminal to create the database:
+Run the following command to create the database and the schema:

     ```
     dotnet ef database update